Adolescent egocentrism: Personal fable

 Elkind addressed that adolescents have a complex set of beliefs that their own feelings are unique and they are special and immortal.
 He used the term Personal fable to describe this notion, which is the complement of the construction of imaginary audience.
 Since an adolescent usually fails to differentiate their focus on their own perceptions and that of others, they tend to believe that they are of great importance to those around them (the imaginary audience), and consequently come to regard their feelings as something special and unique.
 This belief of personal uniqueness and invincibility contributes to an illusion that they are above the rules, disciplines and laws that apply to other people; isolation can be a way to show individuality in this mindset.
 Due to the existence of personal fable at some point, adolescents tend to substitute the roles of an idol, a hero or even a god with their own image.

 Passing

 Elkind believed that adolescent egocentrism was a temporary phenomenon that will gradually diminish as adolescents grow older.
-The reason of this, Elkind argued, was because after entering the formal operational stage, no new mental systems would develop.
+The reason for this, Elkind argued, was because after entering the formal operational stage, no new mental systems would develop.
 Therefore, the mental structures formed during adolescence would continue to function for the rest of the life span.
 Accordingly, the two mental constructions that result from egocentrism, imaginary audience and personal fable, will gradually be overcome and disappear as formal operations become mature and stable.